-- 10 (1) Compared with the ADJ-method, the ACPW algorithm can obtain CNOPs with more similar patterns of temperature and wind for TC Fitow than those for TC Matmo. - (2) At 120 km resolution, the similarities in the CNOPs achieved by the ADJ-method and the ACPW algorithm are higher than those at 60 km.
+- 1. Compared with the ADJ method, the ACPW algorithm can obtain CNOPs with more similar patterns of temperature and wind for TC Fitow than those for TC Matmo. - 2.
+At the 120 km resolution, the similarities in the CNOPs achieved by the ADJ method and the ACPW algorithm are higher than those at the 60 km.
 The reason is that although the major patterns of the CNOPs are similar, the other parts differ and cover larger areas.
-At a higher resolution, we can resolve more small-scale information.
+At a higher resolution, we can find information on a smaller scale.
 Moreover, sensitive region identification becomes more accurate.
-Regarding the CNOP patterns, more similar major patterns are obtained at 60 km resolution, although the similar parts are very small compared with the other differing parts.
-However, the decreased similarities do not affect identifying sensitive regions because the adaptive observations only focus on the points with a larger influence. - (3) When adding adaptive observations in the sensitive regions for a surrounding environment that is idealized, the original errors are reduced by a factor of 0.5; the CNOPs can be seen as the optimal initial perturbations.
+Regarding the CNOP patterns, more similar major patterns are obtained at the 60 km resolution, although the similar parts are very small compared with the other differing parts.
+However, the decreased similarities do not affect identifying sensitive regions because the adaptive observations only focus on the points with a larger influence. - 3.
+When adding adaptive observations in the sensitive regions for a surrounding environment that is idealized, the original errors are reduced by a factor of 0.5.
+Thus, the CNOPs can be seen as the optimal initial perturbations.
 Once they are reduced in the sensitive regions, the benefits are highest.
-We design two groups of idealized experiments to investigate the validity of the sensitive regions identified by the CNOPs for TC track forecast skill: reducing CNOPs to W×CNOPs and reducing the CNOPs by a factor of 0.5 in the sensitive regions identified using vertically integrated energies.
-The experimental results show that the CNOPs of the ACPW algorithm produce lower energies than the ADJ-method but can obtain better benefits when reducing the CNOPs. - 25 (4) The ACPW algorithm can be effect for identifying the sensitive regions, which have the same influence on the forecast improvements of the simulated TC tracks with the ADJ-method.
-We compare the different forecast improvements of the TC tracks from the different reduced perturbations, including reducing the CNOPs to W×CNOPs for the entire domain and reducing the CNOPs by a factor of 0.5 in the sensitive regions.
-The experimental results all support our conclusions. - (5) The ACPW algorithm has a higher efficiency than the ADJ-method.
-Compared to the ADJ method using 1 initial guess field, the speedup reaches 4.53 at 120 km resolution and 3.84 at 60 km resolution.
-Compared to the ADJ-method using 4 initial guess fields, the speedup reaches 18.14 and 15.44, respectively. - All of the conclusions demonstrate that the ACPW algorithm is a meaningful and effective method for solving approximate CNOPs and identifying sensitive regions of TCAOs.
-In addition, as we reduce the dimensions with PCA, the CNOPs obtained lose some energy.
-Compared to the CNOPs form the ADJ-method, the CNOPs from the ACPW algorithm are all local CNOPs.
+We design two groups of idealized experiments to investigate the validity of the sensitive regions identified by the CNOPs for the skill of TC-track forecasting.
+This involves reducing CNOPs to $W \times$ CNOPs and reducing the CNOPs by a factor of 0.5 in the sensitive regions identified using vertically integrated energies.
+The experimental results show that the CNOPs of the ACPW algorithm produce lower energies than the ADJ method but can obtain better benefits when reducing the CNOPs.

+- 4. The ACPW algorithm can be effective for identifying the sensitive regions, which have the same influence on the forecast improvements of the simulated TC tracks as the ADJ method.
+We compare the different forecast improvements of the TC tracks with the different reduced perturbations, including reducing the CNOPs to $W \times$ CNOPs for the entire domain and reducing the CNOPs by a factor of 0.5 in the sensitive regions.
+The experimental results all support our conclusions. - 5.
+The ACPW algorithm is more efficient than the ADJ method.
+Compared to the ADJ method using 1 initial guess field, the speedup reaches 4.53 at the 120 km resolution and 3.84 at the 60 km resolution.
+Compared to the ADJ method using 4 initial guess fields, the speedup reaches 18.14 and 15.44 for the 120 km and 60 km resolutions, respectively.

+All of the conclusions demonstrate that the ACPW algorithm is a meaningful and effective method for solving approximate CNOPs and identifying the sensitive regions of TCAOs.
+In addition, as we reduce the dimensions within the PCA, the CNOPs lose some energy.
+Compared to the CNOPs form the ADJ method, the CNOPs from the ACPW algorithm are all local CNOPs.
 However, for the ACPW algorithm, they are global CNOPs.
-Because PCA makes our optimization focus on more effective points with higher energies, the ACPW algorithm can achieve the CNOPs with better benefits and the same improvements on TC track forecast skill.
+Because the PCA makes our optimization focus on more effective points with higher energies, the ACPW algorithm can achieve the CNOPs with better benefits and the same improvements in the skill of TC-track forecasting.